Oracle E-Business Suite Architecture

 |JDBC 9 or 10||JDBC 10.2.0||JDBC 11.2|

 Note that the versions listed are those that shipped with the initial, official release.
 Some of these versions may have gone out of support and been replaced with later point releases from the same overall release.
-For example, as of fall 2015, the OHS Oracle home is as high as 126.96.36.199 with 188.8.131.52 the lowest supported version.
+For example, as of May 2019, the supported version for the OHS Oracle home is 188.8.131.52.

 As of Oracle E-Business Suite 12, the way file systems are organized changed.
 From a security perspective, the most interesting point is the introduction of